Plantago lanceolata: Ecology

-The mode of reproduction can vary among populations of P. lanceolata.
-Reproduction occurs sexually, with the pollen being wind dispersed for the most part, though the plant is occasionally pollinated by bees.
-P. lanceolata cannot reproduce asexually in the way that many other species of Plantago can; instead, it is an obligate outcrosser.

-Enemies

 Insect predation

 Plantago lanceolata is host to many different species of the order Lepidoptera.
 Species such as Junonia coenia, Spilosoma congrua, and Melitaea cinxia lay their eggs on P. lanceolata plants so they can serve as a food source for the larvae when they hatch.
 The iridoid glycosides in the plant leaves accumulate in the caterpillars and make them unpalatable to predators.

 Infection by powdery mildew

 Podosphaera plantaginis is a powdery mildew fungus that infects P. lanceolata.
 All of the P. lanceolata populations are infected by several strains of this powdery mildew fungus.
 Once the populations are infected, the symptoms are minimal at first.
 Then, after a few weeks or months lesions start to appear covering the entire surface of the leaves and the stem, making it very noticeable.
 Another species that infects P. lanceolata is Golovinomyces sordidus.
 Both of these mildews are obligate biotrophs, meaning that they can only infect living tissue.
 They cover the surface of the leaves and extend hyphae into the cell matrix in order to extract nutrients.